aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 sys     0m0.039s
 ```

 The first call would have longer latency due to model weights loading defined in `initialize`, but this will be mitigated from the second call onward.
-For more details about TorchServe setup and usage, please refere to `notebook/03_TorchServe.ipynb` [[link](notebook/03_TorchServe.ipynb)].
+For more details about TorchServe setup and usage, please refer to `notebook/03_TorchServe.ipynb` [[link](notebook/03_TorchServe.ipynb)].

 ## Deployment to Amazon SageMaker Inference Endpoint